Pasta Fagioli

 This post may contain affiliate links.
 Read my full disclosure policy.

-Pasta Fagioli, literally meaning “pasta and beans” (and pronounced “pasta fa-jo-lee” or “pasta fa-zhool,” depending on the region) is a quintessential Italian comfort food, perfect for those chilly nights that call for something cozy and hearty.
-This particular version, adapted from Joe Cicala, executive chef at Cicala in Philadelphia, and featured in The Washington Post, is truly the best I’ve tried.
+Pasta Fagioli, literally “pasta and beans” (and pronounced “pasta fa-jo-lee” or “pasta fa-zhool,” depending on the region) is a quintessential Italian comfort food.
+This version, adapted from Joe Cicala, executive chef at Cicala in Philadelphia, and featured in The Washington Post, is the best I’ve tried.

 Gina